linz/nz-buildings/docs/source/introduction.rst

 Valid Geometry
 ---------------------------

-A building outline polygon is considered to have valid geometry if;
+A building outline polygon is considered to have valid geometry if:
-* It does not overlap with any other current building outline polygons;
+* It does not overlap with any other current building outline polygon
-* It does not contain any spikes (a series of vertices which create an extremely acute angle);
+* It does not contain any spikes (a series of vertices which create an extremely acute angle)
-* It does not contain lines that are intersected with each other;
+* It does not contain lines that are intersected with each other
-* It can contain polygons with interior rings (holes);
+* It can contain polygons with interior rings (holes)
-* It does not contain polygons with multiple exterior rings;
+* It does not contain polygons with multiple exterior rings

-File format
+Formats
 ---------------------------

+Textual data uses UTF-8 character encoding.

-Aspatial data is provided in UTF-8 format.
-The source geometry of all spatial tables is NZ Transverse Mercator 2000 (EPSG 2193).
+The source geometry of all spatial data uses NZGD2000 / New Zealand Transverse Mercator 2000 (EPSG 2193) as the spatial reference system.